chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

 | Coding Rate | `5` |
 | TX Power | `22 dBm` |
 | Airtime Factor | `1` |

+**Coding Rate (CR)** controls how many forward error correction bits are packed into each transmission.
+It is the only radio parameter that can differ between nodes and still allow them to communicate with the rest of the mesh.
+A higher CR improves reliability but uses more airtime.

+If you are running a repeater and your nearest repeater neighbors are at the edge of your range, consider temporarily raising the CR to `8` to improve link reliability.
+As repeater density in your area grows, bring it back down to `5` to reduce airtime and keep the channel clear for other traffic.

 ## Required Commands